 Decisions are final.
-Cadbury Fundraiser has absolute discretion in judging applications and selecting Grant recipients.
-Any decision made by Cadbury Fundraiser or the judging panel will be final.
+Cadbury Fundraising has absolute discretion in judging applications and selecting Grant recipients.
+Any decision made by Cadbury Fundraising or the judging panel will be final.
 No correspondence will be entered into.
-Applicants may not challenge any decision by Cadbury Fundraiser or the judging panel.
+Applicants may not challenge any decision by Cadbury Fundraising or the judging panel.

 3. Judging Panel:

 The judges will ensure that they do not permit an actual or potential conflict of interest to affect their judging duties.